 What can we learn?

 - Hackers will attack everyone – nothing is sacred, not even the lives of children.
 Gottesfeld received such a harsh sentence in part because he refused to admit his actions were unjustified.
-Gottesfeld had called himself an “Obama-era political prisoner” and contended that he needed to act to save Pelletier’s life.
+Gottesfeld contended that he needed to act to save Pelletier’s life.
 Despite endangering the lives of patients – children – all over Boston, Gottesfeld would not admit he hurt anyone and even plans to appeal his sentence.
 Even the group he claimed to be a part of – Anonymous – disavowed his actions in a 2014 tweet: “To all Anons attacking Children’s Hospital in the name of Anonymous … It’s a hospital, stop it.”
 When even 4chan calls you a bad person, you really need to re-evaluate your life.

 - Attacks are easy to start and difficult to stop.
 Gottesfeld executed a “DDoS attack”, which manifests as the sending of fake data to valid targets, overwhelming them to the point they can’t process real data.
 These attacks are cheap, with a basic attack costing as little as 5 Euros (~$5.68).
 And with up to 125GB of network bandwidth available at these prices, someone could take down most corporate IT systems for under the price of a Starbucks coffee.
 And with the average cost of damage remediation in the six figures, even for small businesses, the risk-to-reward ratio is skewed in the attacker’s favor.

 - Invest in cybersecurity before an attack, not after.
 Given the numbers above, what would you, as a practice owner or manager, want to pay?
 The cost of a consultant plus some security tools?
 Or would you prefer paying up to $2 million in forensics, fines, remediation, and all the rest?
 Start now.
+For example, you can click here to learn about some of the most common cybersecurity threats out there.
+If you educate yourself about cybersecurity risks, you are less likely to become a victim of cybercrime.
+That is not all though.
 Look into specialized anti-DDoS services like Cloudflare to block malicious traffic.
 Try to use firewalls with some sort of anti-DDoS protection as well.
 Have a good IT auditing solution in place – if you can’t block the attack, knowing exactly what they did and how they did it will save you untold hours and dollars.
 And hire specialists in healthcare IT security to come in and verify your defenses will work.

 Attacks like this are a fact of life.
 Make sure you prepare for them.